Nate Costa

 Nate Costa (born May 15, 1988) played quarterback at the University of Oregon from 2006 to 2010 and was a team captain of the 2010 Oregon Ducks football team.
-After coaching stops at the University of Oregon and IMG Academy, he is now the Quarterback's Coach at University of Nevada.
+After coaching stops at the University of Oregon and IMG Academy, he was the Quarterback's Coach at University of Nevada for one season before resigning 11 days before the first game of his second season.

-Early Years
+Early years

 Born in 1988 in Turlock, California, Costa grew up in nearby Hilmar, California.
 He attended Hilmar High School, where he played quarterback for the football team.
 As a junior, he had 2,200 yards and 24 touchdowns through the air while rushing for 700 yards and six touchdowns.
 In his senior year, Costa threw for 2,252 yards and 15 touchdowns, and rushed for 1,709 yards and 18 touchdowns, for a total of 33 touchdowns and 3,961 yards of total offense.
 He received all-state honors for three consecutive years, and as a senior was selected as the Central Valley player of the year.

 Costa was rated by rivals.com as the No. 19 dual-threat quarterback in the country in the recruiting class of 2006.
 He received scholarship offers from the University of Oregon, University of Iowa, Colorado State University, University of Utah, and Boise State University.
 Costa committed to Oregon in August 2005, before the start of his senior season.